natalidedik/promua/README.md

 # promua
-Google chrome extention for prom.ua
+Google chrome extention for prom.ua.
+Remove all promotional ads from the research.